titomazzetta/Redis-Backed-Holy-Grail-Layout-Manager/README.md

 # Redis-Backed Holy Grail Layout Manager

 This project is part of the assignment for the MIT xPRO Full Stack Bootcamp.
 It's a full-stack application implementing the Holy Grail layout.
-The application leverages Express.js for the backend, Redis as a database using Docker, and presents a frontend showcasing the Holy Grail application.
+The application leverages Express.js for the backend, Redis as a database using Docker, and presents a frontend showcasing the Holy Grail Boiler Plate Layout for a web application.

 ## Table of Contents
 - [Installation](#installation)